 Ahmed also leads and contributes to the teaching of a number of units at both under- and postgraduate levels.
 He has undertaken extensive collaborative research with NHS hospitals (at local and regional levels) as well as with national and international academic institutions.
 He also served on a number of Committees concerned with training and education.
 In addition to his membership of the UK General Medical Council, Ahmed is a chartered biologist and a Fellow of the Royal Institute of Public Health & Hygiene.
 He is also an active member of the Institute of Health Promotion & Education.

 Dr Liz Norton

-I am a member of the Faculty of Health and Social Sciences, Department of Health Sciences and Public Health.
-I am also a member of the Bournemouth University Health, Wellbeing and Society Research theme.
-I have course co-ordination responsibilities for the MSc/ Post Graduate Diploma/Certificate in Public Health.
-My teaching/learning facilitating responsibilities mainly relate to Public Health, Health and Research units.
+Dr Liz Norton is a member of the Faculty of Health and Social Sciences, Department of Health Sciences and Public Health.
+She is also a member of the Bournemouth University Health, Wellbeing and Society Research theme.
+She has course co-ordination responsibilities for the MSc/ Post Graduate Diploma/Certificate in Public Health.
+Her teaching/learning facilitating responsibilities mainly relate to Public Health, Health and Research units.
 Research activity is in the field of public health particularly in relation to the role of the Arts in health and wellbeing and the primary prevention of skin cancer.
-I have a particular interest in research with young people.
-In terms of research methodology my interests are in qualitative methods and specifically Glaserian grounded theory.
+She has a particular interest in research with young people.
+In terms of research methodology her interests are in qualitative methods and specifically Glaserian grounded theory.